ByteBell/ByteChat/README.md

 ByteChat's mission is to **democratize AI access** by providing a free and open way to interact with cutting-edge AI models through OpenRouter.
 No subscriptions, no vendor lock-in - just pure AI power at your fingertips.

+## 🔍 The Problem We Solve

+Teams waste time because knowledge sits in many places and AI tools ignore that context.
+People reupload files and paste snippets into every new chat, so answers are generic, slow, and often wrong, which hurts onboarding, support, and daily execution.

+**ByteChat solves this with our context copilot approach** - an intelligent extension that understands your work environment and provides contextually aware AI assistance without the constant need to re-upload files or explain your setup repeatedly.

 ## 🌟 Why ByteChat?

 - **100% Free Access**: Use top-tier AI models like Llama, DeepSeek, Grok, and more without paying a cent